Reviews Archive

 Presentation

 SNES - Not a lot to be honest, there's a beginning intro with Thing but that's about it.
-This version is also censored (the bird boss at the top of the tree usually tries to poo on you)
+This version is also censored (the bird boss at the top of the tree usually tries to poo on you, but this doesn't happen in this version)

 Mega Drive - The SNES intro is here, along with a new secondary intro of the mansion.
 There's also no censorship here